busbud/coding-challenge-native-b/README.md

 ### Non-functional requirements

-- The code should be hosted on github, and the repo should be shared with Busbud and submitted as a pull request
+- Challenge is submitted as pull request against this repo ([fork it](https://help.github.com/articles/fork-a-repo/) and [create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
 - The repo should include 3 screenshots under the /screenshots folder to show the app usage.
 - Change the README.md to explain your solution, the issues, the way you solved them...